kokoko3k/koko-aio-slang/docs-ng.md

         Keep in mynd that there is a scene detection logic that will make them react as fast as possible when a scene change is detected.
     Light Falloff:
-        How wide is the area illuminated.
+        How wide is the light of a single led.
+    Widen lights:
+        Dumb stretch of the visible texture, operates on the whole content, instead of the single led.
     Led power:
         Leds post gain.
         Note: To avoid burn-in effects, keep Light Falloff + Led power not too high.
-    Colorize Bezel
+    Colorize Bezel;
-        Allow to add an amount of the ambient light over the bezel frame Colorization size
+        Allow to add an amount of the ambient light over the bezel frame Colorization size:
         How much the ambient light should bleed over the monitor.
         Pushing this too high would make it bleed over the tube.
         This is not supported.
-    Back/Foreground image alpha blend
+    Back/Foreground image alpha blend:
         When displaying background or foreground images, ambient lights are shown on their transparent areas (alpha channel) Switching this you can choose if you want to emulate leds: